-Poor exam technique can leave even the brightest GCSE/ A Level students with disappointing results.
-Whilst each subject differs slightly, here are our top tips for GCSE and A Level students:
+Poor exam technique can leave even the brightest GCSE or A Level students with disappointing results.
+Whilst each subject differs slightly, here are our top tips:

 1. Think like an examiner

 Doing past papers is key to perfecting your exam technique.
 Ideally, revise a specific topic first and then answer an exam question focusing on that area.
 Try: